mustafa-kapadia1483/button-component/README.md

 1. Reusable Button Component
 2. Variants / Button Types for button styling and sizes
-3. Support fo all html button attributes
+3. Support for all html button attributes

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.